spirom/learning-spark-with-java/README.md

 approach: small free-standing example programs.

-The [spark-data-sources](https://github.com/spirom/spark-data-sources) project is focused on the new experimental APIs introduced in Spark 2.3.0 for developing external data sources of various kinds.
+The [spark-data-sources](https://github.com/spirom/spark-data-sources) project is focused on the new experimental APIs introduced in Spark 2.3.0 for developing adapters for external data sources of various kinds.
 This API is essentially a Java API (developed in Java) to avoid forcing developers to adopt Scala for their data source adapters.
 Consequently, the example data sources int his project are written in Java, but both Java and Scala usage examples are provided.